 Please email the printscreens of the fake and the correction published by your media to email@example.com and we will look into the case ASAP.

 Why do people pay you?

 They don’t.
-The basic service is and will be free.
-However, we expect that some will be ready to pay for extra services.
+The basic service for the people is and will be free.

 So is it about technology or is it a kind of journalism?